Med-Echbiy/UnlockIt/README.md

 3. UnlockIt should now be able to track achievements and playtime

 **Step 4: Rollback if Needed**
-If the game fails to launch after applying the ALI213 emulator:
+If the game fails to launch after applying the crack:

-1. Delete the recently pasted ALI213 files:
+1. Delete the generated emulator files:
    - `steam_api.dll`
    - `steam_api64.dll`
    - `valve.ini`